-During higher flows, the old bridge abutments are overtopping due to being 3-5 feet lower than the new abutments.
-This results in areas of turbulent and eddied flow on the upstream abutments of the new bridge.
-This flow is attacking the rock protection and beginning to erode the material next to and under the road surface behind the wingwalls.
+During this higher flows, the old bridge abutments are submerged, and their effects are proportionally drowned out.
+Flow from the West Branch of Mortar Creek is attacking the rock protection and beginning to erode the material next to and under the road surface behind the wingwalls.